AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Get your encryption settings information

 The project UI provides an SSH access string.
 This string can be used for gathering the information needed for the [!UICONTROL **Remote Address**] and [!UICONTROL **Username**].
-Use the SSH Access string by clicking the access site button on your Master branch of your Project UI and find your [!UICONTROL User Name] and [!UICONTROL Remote Address] as shown below.
+Use the SSH Access string by selecting the access site button on the Master branch of the Project UI.
+Then, find your [!UICONTROL User Name] and [!UICONTROL Remote Address] as shown below.

 ![](../assets/master-branch-settings.png)